checkout-charlie/vue-imgix-transformer/README.md

 **domains**: your Imgix domain(s).

 **organizationUrlReg**: the regex to check whether the url is your organization's complete url in raw html.
-If a complete image url including the company's original domain is used as the original image url, the image url's domain will be replaced by your Imgix domain. **E.g.**, `https://example.com/my-image.jpg` will be converted to `https://example.imgix.net/my-image.jpg`.
+If a complete image url including the company's original domain is used as the original image url, the image url's domain will be replaced by your Imgix domain. **E.g.** `https://example.com/my-image.jpg` will be converted to `https://example.imgix.net/my-image.jpg`.

 ## Usage